 To enable aperiodic opportunistic power save, an OPS AP shall schedule for transmission an OPS frame or a FILS Discovery frame with the RA field set to the broadcast address that includes a TIM element (see 9.4.2.5 (TIM element)) and an OPS element (see 9.4.2.257 (OPS element(11ax))).
 The AP should transmit a FILS Discovery frame instead of an OPS frame if the target transmission time closely aligns with the transmission time of a FILS Discovery frame.
 The OPS Duration field in the OPS element shall be set to the duration of the OPS period that immediately follows the transmission of the OPS frame or FILS Discovery frame.
 The TIM element is encoded specifically as defined in 9.4.2.5 (TIM element) in order to identify which STAs are not scheduled during the OPS period.
 If the OPS AP sets the bit corresponding to an OPS non-AP STA in the traffic indication virtual bitmap field carried by the Partial Virtual Bitmap of the TIM element of the OPS frame or FILS Discovery frame to 0, the AP should send neither individually addressed frames to the STA nor Trigger frames with a User Info field that addresses the STA during the OPS period.

+For the APs in a multiple BSSID set, only the AP corresponding to the transmitted BSSID may transmit an OPS frame; other APs corresponding to nontransmitted BSSIDs shall not transmit an OPS frame.

 …(existing texts)…